-Though the reasons are various, and unique circumstances contributed to the significant enrollment growth of summer 2020, summer enrollment for regularly matriculated UC students has increased over time, in terms of both headcount and FTE.
-Although about 32 percent of the regular academic year's students enroll in multiple summer terms, nearly 64 percent of undergraduates enroll in at least one summer term during their UC campus experience.
-Those who never enroll in summer cite work, a desire to return home, and other conflicts as reasons for not enrolling.
+Though the reasons are various, and unique circumstances contributed to the enrollment decline in summer 2021 relative to summer 2020, summer enrollment for regularly matriculated UC students has generally increased over time, in terms of both headcount and FTE.
+Although about 34 percent of the regular academic year's students enroll in multiple summer terms, over 65 percent of undergraduates enroll in at least one summer term during their UC campus experience.
+However, 89 percent of UC undergraduates say it is at least somewhat important to take summer courses to graduate on time.
+Furthermore, 91 percent of Pell grant recipients and 92 percent of first-generation students recognize the importance of taking summer courses to graduating on time3.
+Those who never enroll in summer cite work, affordability, a desire to return home, and other conflicts as reasons for not enrolling.
 Providing compelling incentives to students, such as those implemented as part of the summer 2016 pilot initiatives, is considered a best practice and therefore, will be an important strategy for increasing UC summer enrollment in future years.

 Summer enrollment has enabled some students to eliminate a fifth year of enrollment and other students to graduate in less than four years.
-Specifically, summer enrollment following the fourth year allowed 6.9 percent of the fall 2015 cohort to graduate without having to enroll in a fifth year.
-Similarly, summer enrollment after the second year allowed ten percent of the fall 2017 transfer cohort to graduate without having to enroll in a third year.
+Specifically, summer enrollment following the fourth year allowed 6.9 percent of the fall 2016 cohort to graduate without having to enroll in a fifth year (about 3,260 students).
+Similarly, summer enrollment after the second year allowed ten percent of the fall 2018 transfer cohort to graduate without having to enroll in a third year (about 1,960 students).